 Note: This review is by my husband Jim.

-Åsne Seierstad is a Scandinavian journalist who was allowed to live for a few months during the spring of 2002 with the Afghan family headed by Sultan Khan, the autocratic bookseller of the title.
+Åsne Seierstad is a Scandinavian journalist who was allowed to live for a few months during the spring of 2002 with an Afghan family headed by Sultan Khan, the autocratic bookseller of the title.
 Despite the hospitality shown by everyone to the female author, the dominant theme of the book is that Afghan women have no autonomy, and that their lives are completely dominated by men and by an extremely harsh and repressive code of Islamic and tribal conduct.

 Seierstad had spent six weeks in late 2001 covering the Northern Alliance as, aided by American Special Forces and American air power, it routed the Taliban “military” and drove it from Kabul, the Afghan capital.
 She then moved to Kabul, where she met “an elegant gray haired man,” who happened to be the proprietor of a bookshop she frequented.
 When she explained she would like to write about his family, he welcomed her into his house of four rooms inhabited by 13 people, where she lived for several months.
 She was treated like one of the family, except that she was allowed much more freedom of movement, association, and conversation than any Afghan woman.